catamphetamine/anychan/README.md

 The default configuration can be found in `./configuration/default.json` file.
 Any custom configuration is applied on top of it.
 Custom configuration can be specified at the top of the `index.html` file in the global `CONFIG` variable.

+See [`types/Configuration.ts`](https://gitlab.com/catamphetamine/anychan/-/blob/master/src/types/DataSource.ts) for the most up-to-date description of a configuration object.

 <details>
 <summary>Configuration options</summary>